Seven Ways to Give or Get Help Paying for Heat This Winter

 - Most local electric companies offer assistance programs to their customers.
 The Upper Peninsula Power Company in Michigan, for example, offers a Winter Protection Plan that assures eligible elderly and low-income customers will not have their power turned off between November 1 and March 31.
 In Massachusetts, local electric providers throughout the state contribute to the Good Neighbor Energy Fund which helps people who do not qualify for state or federal programs.
 Electric consumers can also contribute to the fund through donations sent in with their monthly payments.

 - You can engage public officials in your area regarding regional and state programs that promote affordable warmth.
-LIHEAP publishes a Twitter feed that keeps citizens informed about ways to lobby and support their campaign.
-The National Fuel Funds Network is organizing a Day of Action in Washington DC on February 10, 2009.
+LIHEAP publishes a Twitter feed that keeps citizens informed about ways to lobby and support their campaign

 - Participate in home winterization initiatives in your neighborhood.
 Participating in initiatives that improve insulation, heating options, and living conditions for a variety of people, may be the sort of grass roots movement that could reverse the terrible reality of fuel poverty in the United States.